Last Updated: October 3, 2021

 However, more and more people are looking for greener pastures.

 Millennials and digital natives prefer their devices over the old-fashioned TV set.
 They’re often on the move, and convenience is key.
-In contrast, older people are more likely to keep their cable subscription because it’s what they’re familiar and comfortable with.
+In contrast, older people are more likely to keep their cable subscriptions because it’s what they’re familiar with and comfortable with.

-7. In September 2019, only 29% of American adults had never subsribed to a streaming service.
+12. In May 2020, only 28% of American adults had never subscribed to a streaming service.

 Interested in streaming vs cable statistics?
 This one’s for you.